gmauricio/jubilant-octo-spork/README.md

 ## Basic Usage

-A repository is a special kind of source that contain a list of sources to delegate fetching of resources
+A repository is a central point of access of persisted objects, coming from different sources

 ```php
 //Init a list of sources that implement Vacancy\Source